How an MBA Can Get You Career Ready

 These traits all have major impacts on the way that teams and organizations run, both internally and externally.
 For example, managers who have received MBA-level training will be able to connect various management styles with congruous personalities and behaviors.
 Therefore, managers will develop a basis for knowing how to motivate teams regardless of where individual members are on the personality spectrum.
 Furthermore, individuals could also develop an understanding of how to manage various numbers of employees, for, as one might assume, managing a group of four can at times require a vastly different skill set than managing a team of fifty.

 Although many individuals may consider themselves leaders, there is a major difference between possessing leadership qualities and actually leading a team or company.
-Michael Watkins, a professor at Harvard Business School, interviewed over 40 high-level executives and managers to uncover why many struggle with this transition.
+Michael Watkins, a professor at Harvard Business School, interviewed over 40 high-level executives and managers to uncover why many struggles with this transition.
 What he found is that there are essentially seven key transitions to becoming a successful leader, which include moving from:

 • Specialist to generalist